ucscode/user-synthetics/README.md

-### Please note that redirection links on this read me file are not entirely correct.
-However, once all link are updated, this notice will be removed.
+> Please note that redirection links on this `README.md` file are not entirely correct.
+However, once all links are updated, this notice will be removed.

 ---